t-karasova/grs-samples-python/product/tutorials/tutorial_create_product.md

 ## Let's get started

 To fill the catalog or to update a massive amount of products we recommend to use import_products method.
 However sometimes you may need to make some detached changes in your product catalog.

-So Retail API provides you such ability exposing create_product, get_product, update_product, and delete_product methods.
+For such cases the Retail API provides you such ability exposing
+ - create_product,
+ - get_product,
+ - update_product,
+ - delete_product methods.

 In this tutorial you will **create a simple product**.

 [Retail API documentation](https://cloud.google.com/retail/docs/upload-catalog#json-format)

-**Time to complete**: About 2 minutes
+**Time to complete**:
+<walkthrough-tutorial-duration duration="2.0"></walkthrough-tutorial-duration>

 ## Before you begin